Backstory

 You may recognize many of us from FoundationDB, the pioneering ACID-compliant distributed database that we began building in 2009.
 At the time, distributed database experts thought it was impossible to build a performant, highly scalable database with strong data consistency guarantees and ACID transactions.
 They thought you could either have a scalable, distributed database with weak data consistency, or a single machine database (such as MySQL) with strong data consistency.

-We realized that it was techinically possible to build a distributed database with ACID guarantees, but we were afraid that the end result would be riddled with bugs because distributed systems are so incredibly complex.
+We realized that it was technically possible to build a distributed database with ACID guarantees, but we were afraid that the end result would be riddled with bugs because distributed systems are so incredibly complex.
 When hardware or network faults can happen at any time, ensuring reliability and data consistency seemed effectively impossible… at least, without a completely new approach to distributed systems testing.

 So our team began to create testing technology that could deterministically simulate FoundationDB clusters of varying sizes and configurations, engage them with multiple types of workloads, inject a variety of hardware and network faults, and check the results at the end of each run to see if any of the system's guarantees were violated.
 Because our testing system was deterministic, any test run that found a correctness or reliability issue could be reproduced and analyzed (sometimes with additional logging added) so that the underlying bug(s) could be identified and fixed.
 Once a fix was applied, the test run (and variants of it) could be re-run to confirm that the fix had actually eliminated the bug.